-Choose a great host — it all starts with them
+1. Choose a reputable host — it starts with them

-In fact, the very first step you take should be choosing a reputable, reliable host that makes site security one of their top priorities.
-You shouldn’t put your new store just anywhere — making a poor choice could put both you and your customers at risk.
+You shouldn’t put your new store just anywhere — making a poor choice in host can put both you and your customers at risk.
+Choose a reputable, reliable host that makes site security one of their top priorities:

 Ideally, you should seek out managed WordPress hosting from a company that clearly states what they do to make your safety and security a priority.
 Look for features like: